aiday-mar/EPFL/Parallel and High Performance Computing/Course_Notes.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=(-1)^s&space;(d_0&space;&plus;&space;d_1&space;\beta&space;&plus;&space;d_2&space;\beta^2&space;&plus;&space;...&space;&plus;&space;d_{p-1}&space;\beta^{p-1})&space;\beta&space;^e" target="_blank"><img src="https://latex.codecogs.com/gif.latex?(-1)^s&space;(d_0&space;&plus;&space;d_1&space;\beta&space;&plus;&space;d_2&space;\beta^2&space;&plus;&space;...&space;&plus;&space;d_{p-1}&space;\beta^{p-1})&space;\beta&space;^e" title="(-1)^s (d_0 + d_1 \beta + d_2 \beta^2 + ... + d_{p-1} \beta^{p-1}) \beta ^e" /></a>

 Here beta is the base, e is the exponent and s is the sign.

+**Week 4**

+Here we study optimization on one core, OpenMP, MPI and hybrid programming.
+The cycle of software design looks as follows : requirement analysis, design, implementation, testing, evolution.
+When you have no serial code, you design your application in a parallel way from scratch.
+When you have a serial code you follow a debugging-profiling-optimization cycle before any parallelization.
+You can debug using standard tools like gdb, or new tools such as Totalview, Alinea, DDT or recently Eclipse PTP.

+We can profile with gprof and Intel Amplifier.
+With this we see the Conjugate Gradient solver is the most consuming part, the CPI value (Clockticks per Instructions Retired) is good.
+You can optimize using compiler and linker flags, optimized external libraries, handmade refactoring, algorithmic changes.
+You can parallelize only when the sequential code has no bugs and is optimized.
+You can ask yourself the following questions while parallelizing.